-Traditional advertising channels, such as radio, TV, bill boards, and print, prohibit sponsored cannabis content.
+Traditional advertising channels, such as radio, TV, billboards, and print, prohibit sponsored cannabis content.
 But digital platforms face similar limitations.
-This leaves business owners with a very limited means of marketing their brand and products.
+This leaves business owners with a very limited means of marketing their brands and products.
 Word of mouth and networking is key, but that might not cut it.
 You’ll want to get creative with your advertising strategy.

 For tips on how to promote your cannabis products, check out our blog on alternative cannabis advertising strategies.

 Consolidation and Competition